NanboLi/FACTS/README.md

     If you see `Good to go!`, you are Good to go!

 ## Usage:
-We provide only three examples to show its usage, for now, more details and [DEMOS](#demos) will be released later.
+We provide only three examples to show its usage, for now, more details and [DEMOS](#demos) will be released later (with, hopefully, a *more efficient, [Triton](https://openai.com/index/triton/)-powered* implementation).
 Stay tuned, until then...
 * Example 1 (very basic):
 ```
     import torch